NP-NET-research/Recursive-Semi-Markov-Model/README.md

 ## Citation
 If you are interested in our researches, please cite:
 ```
 Xin Xin, Jinlong Li and Zeqi Tan.
 2021.
 N-ary Constituent Tree Parsing with Recursive Semi-Markov Model.
-Accept by ACL-IJCNLP.
+Accept by ACL-IJCNLP 2021.
 ```

 ## Credits
-Our work is based on [Constituency Parsing with a Self-Attentive Encoder](https://www.aclweb.org/anthology/P18-1249) and [Multilingual Constituency Parsing with Self-Attention and Pre-Training](https://www.aclweb.org/anthology/P19-1340).
+Our code is developed on the base of the open-source Berkekey parser ([Kitaev and Klein, 2018](https://www.aclweb.org/anthology/P18-1249); [Kitaev et al., 2019](https://www.aclweb.org/anthology/P19-1340))

 The code in this repository and portions of this README are based on https://github.com/nikitakit/self-attentive-parser